julian-hj/kafka-sample/README.md

 1. Install cf-for-k8s

-2. Install zookeeper, kafka, and a kafka k8s service by appling the yml files in this directory.
+2. Install zookeeper, kafka, and a kafka k8s service by appling the yml files in this directory:
+   `kubectl apply -f .`
    Note that the kafka-service doesn't include a NodePort or LoadBalancer, so kafka will only be available on the k8s internal network at `kafka-service.default:9092`
    Note also that the kafka broker is pre-populated with a topic called